bhelx/recurly-client-elixir/README.md

 ## TODOs

+  - Need a good "Getting Started" in the documentation
   - Implement all fields and resources.
 Some resources missing as well as some fields
   - I need to figure out how to handle pagination.
-There is not yet a way to fetch associations with paginate == true.
+There is not yet a way to fetch associations with paginate == true
   - Some large, nested functions need to be refactored.
-Some have nested ifs.
+Some have nested ifs
   - Need more examples and documentation
   - Typespecs
   - More tests